palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/campaign_tables.rst

 S401_CD
 *********************

-Form 401 (Slate Mailer Organization) payment and other disclosure schedules (F401B, F401B-1, F401C, F401D) information.
-Does not include Form 401, Schedule A (Payments Received).
+Slate Mailer Organizations payment and other disclosures.

 Sample